Esau: Rabbinic Jewish sources

-Jewish commentaries have shed a negative view on Esau because of his rivalry with Jacob, and likewise viewed the apparent reconciliation between the brothers described in Genesis 32–33 as insincere, on Esau's part.
-The Midrash says that during Rebekah's pregnancy whenever she would pass a house of Torah study, Jacob would struggle to come out; whenever she would pass a house of idolatry, Esau would agitate to come out.
+Jewish commentaries have a negative view of Esau because of his rivalry with Jacob and likewise viewed the apparent reconciliation between the brothers described in Genesis 32–33 as insincere on Esau's part.
+The midrash says that during Rebecca's pregnancy, whenever she would pass a house of Torah study, Jacob would struggle to come out; whenever she would pass a house of idolatry, Esau would agitate to come out.

-He is considered to be a rebellious son who kept a double life until he was 15, when he sold his birthright to Jacob.
+He is considered to be a rebellious son who kept a double life until he was fifteen when he sold his birthright to Jacob.
 According to the Talmud, the sale of the birthright took place immediately after Abraham died.
-The Talmudic dating would give both Esau and Jacob an age of 15 at the time.
-The lentils Jacob was cooking were meant for his father Isaac, because lentils are the traditional mourner's meal for Jews.
+The Talmudic dating would give both Esau and Jacob an age of fifteen at the time.
+The lentils Jacob was cooking were meant for his father Isaac because lentils are the traditional mourner's meal for Jews.
 On that day before returning, in a rage over the death of Abraham, Esau committed five sins; he raped a betrothed young woman, he committed murder (Nimrod), he denied God, he denied the resurrection of the dead, and he spurned his birthright.